ryanrestine/HackTheBox_WriteUps/windows_machines/jeeves_notes.md

 ![jtr.png](../assets/jeeves_assets/jtr.png)

 Great!
-Now we can begin to interact with the database from our command line:
+Now we can begin to interact with the database from the command line:

 ```text
 ┌──(ryan㉿kali)-[~/HTB/Jeeves]